 14 May 2019

-Two very different examples of educational buildings were featured in this year’s first Concrete Elegance lecture:
+Two very different examples of education buildings were featured in this year’s first Concrete Elegance lecture:

-Bobby Moore Academy Secondary School, Stratford is a new school with an ambitious programme on a tight site in the Queen Elizabeth Olympic Park.
+- Bobby Moore Academy Secondary School, Stratford is a new school on a tight site in the Queen Elizabeth Olympic Park.
 The project was presented by Anna-Lisa Pollock of Penoyre & Prasad Architects and Richard Williams from Balfour Beatty.

-The decision to use concrete was taken early on, explained David Thomson, and in a similar vein to Bobby Moore academy, a flat slab that offered robust and flexible spaces, adaptability of the life of the building and thermal mass.
-Since the building is to be occupied 24/7 the opportunity for nighttime cooling wasn’t an option, but rather it was ‘supercharged’ by embedded pipes cooled by the ground.
+The decision to use concrete was taken early on, explained David Thomson, and in a similar vein to Bobby Moore Academy, a flat slab solution was chosen, that offered robust and flexible spaces, adaptability for the life of the building and concrete’s thermal mass.
+Since the building is occupied 24/7 the opportunity for natural ventilation and night-time cooling was ruled out, instead the solution was to ‘supercharge’ the system with embedded pipes cooled by the ground.

-There is a raised floor for services and the displacement ventilation.
-David also described the aspiration of an inclusive environment, and that the strategy of self-finished materials, was not only efficient and durable but attractive, the high floor to ceiling heights marrying the low energy service strategy with a sense of space and inspiration for occupants.
+There is a raised floor for services and displacement ventilation.
+David also described the aspiration of an inclusive environment and that the strategy of self-finished materials was not only efficient and durable but attractive and the high floor-to-ceiling heights marrying the low energy service strategy with a sense of space and inspiration for occupants.

 The Concrete Elegance is a series of lectures that celebrates recent, exemplary, concrete architecture, chaired by Elaine Toogood and produced by The Building Centre and The Concrete Centre.

 The Next Concrete Elegance event will take place on Wednesday 12th June at The Building Centre and further details and bookings can be found here: www.concretecentre.com/Training-Events/Events.aspx